SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-xunit.md

 Original:
 PositiveInt 1
 with exception:
-NUnit.Framework.AssertionException: Expected result to be -1, but found 2.
+Expected result to be -1, but found 2.
 ```

 FsCheck would normally try many test case combinations, but it actually failed on the first one in this case.